-Our clients are all kinds of organizations with challenging projects that pertain to internal or external communication.
+Our clients are all kinds of organisations with challenging projects that pertain to internal and external communication.
 These can range from big to medium-sized companies from the B2B or B2C sector, as well as startup incubators, associations or NGOs.
 Typically, our clients have an internal team of 5-10 employees in their communications department and are used to working with external support.

-How do you select the right freelancers for a project?
+How does COSYN select the right freelancers for a project?

 What makes COSYN's freelancers the best of the best?

-Our biggest priority is to work with freelancers of outstanding quality.
+Our priority is to attract freelancers who are not only outstanding in their subject matter, but who are also fun to work with.
 We spend a lot of time working through our selection process.
 We primarily recruit people we have either worked with directly or who come to us through a personal recommendation from an existing member of the community.
-Each applicant then goes through a multi-stage selection process which includes a written application, in which we check motivation and personality.
-If that proves to be a fit, there will be an extended personal interview, where we compare both professional expertise and personality with our values.
+Each applicant then goes through a four-step selection process: The first step is a written application, in which we check motivation and personality.
+If that proves to be a fit, there will be an extended personal interview, where we assess the professional expertise but also the fit with our values.
 At the end, we perform trial work and obtain references.
-This gives us a well-rounded sense of who we’re working with.
+This gives us a well-rounded sense of who we are working with.

-Do I have to pay COSYN when working on a project?
+Do I have to pay COSYN when I am assigned to a project?

-No. Clients pay 20% commission on each freelancer's day rate.
+No. Our clients pay 20 % service-fee on each freelancer's day rate.
 You pay nothing!

 Does COSYN influence the amount of my day-rate?